Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_images.md

 Detect 3D
 ~~~~~~~~~

-This option makes Godot be aware of when a texture (which is imported for 2D as default) is used in 3D.
+This option makes Pandemonium be aware of when a texture (which is imported for 2D as default) is used in 3D.
 If this happens, setting are changed so the texture flags
 are friendlier to 3D (mipmaps, filter and repeat become enabled and compression is changed to VRAM).
 Texture is also reimported automatically.

 Compression
 -----------

 Images are one of the largest assets in a game.
 To handle them efficiently, they need to be compressed.
-Godot offers several compression methods, depending on the use case.
+Pandemonium offers several compression methods, depending on the use case.

 Compress Mode
 ~~~~~~~~~~~~~